Yarrambat

 Yarrambat has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 11 projects that could impact the area.
-Key projects include 302 The Lakes Boulevard, St Helena Place, Plenty Road Duplication, and 175 Gordons Road Development.
-Below is a list detailing those most likely to be relevant.
+AreaSearch has identified 11 projects likely to impact the area.
+Notable ones include 302 The Lakes Boulevard, St Helena Place, Plenty Road Duplication, and 175 Gordons Road Development.
+Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.